 A dedicated educator of young musicians, Mr. Feltsman holds the Distinguished Chair of Professor of Piano at the State University of New York, New Paltz, and is a member of the piano faculty at the Mannes College of Music in New York City.
 He is the founder and Artistic Director of the International Festival-Institute PianoSummer at New Paltz, a three-week-long, intensive training program for advanced piano students that attracts major young talents from all over the world.

-Mr. Feltsman’s extensive discography has been released on the Melodiya, Sony Classical, Musical Heritage Society, and Nimbus labels.
-His discography includes eight albums of clavier works of J.S.
-Bach, recordings of Beethoven’s last five piano sonatas and of the Moonlight, Pathetique and Appasionata Sonatas, solo piano works of Schubert, Schumann, Chopin, Liszt, Brahms, Tchaikovsky, Mussorgsky, Messiaen and Silvestrov, as well as concerti by Bach, Brahms, Chopin, Tchaikovsky, Rachmaninoff, and Prokofiev.
+Mr. Feltsman’s extensive discography has been released on Sony Classical, Musical Heritage and Nimbus labels, includes more than 40 CDs and is expanding.
+He is in the process of recording all of the Schubert Sonatas and the works by Schumann for Nimbus.
+His most recent releases on that label are Beethoven’s “Diabelli Variations” and a Schnittke piano sonata, written for him.
+Feltsman’s discography includes eight albums of clavier works of J.S.
+Bach; recordings of Beethoven’s last five piano sonatas, and of the Moonlight, Pathetique and Appasionata Sonatas; solo piano works of Schubert, Chopin, Liszt, Brahms, Tchaikovsky, Mussorgsky, Messiaen and Silvestrov; as well as concerti by Bach, Brahms, Chopin, Tchaikovsky, Rachmaninoff, and Prokofiev.
 His most recent recording with orchestra is a release of Rachmaninoff’s Concerto No. 3 with the Russian National Symphony Orchestra conducted by Mikhail Pletnev from a November 1992 performance at the Bolshoi Hall of Moscow Conservatory, alongside a recording of Rachmaninoff’s Elegy and Six Preludes made in November 2010.
-Since 2011 the Nimbus label has released recordings by Mr. Feltsman of works by Rachmaninoff, Chopin, Scriabin, Tchaikovsky and Bach with upcoming releases scheduled of Haydn Sonatas and works by Schubert.
+Since 2011 the Nimbus label has released twenty albums by Mr. Feltsman of works by Bach, Rachmaninoff, Chopin, Scriabin, Tchaikovsky, Liszt, Haydn, Schnittke and Bach.

-Mr. Feltsman is an American citizen and lives in upstate New York.
+Mr. Feltsman is an American citizen.
+He lives with his wife in upstate New York.

 "A lot of credit has to go to the piano soloist, Vladimir